-South Texas Dental Implants and Prosthodontics
+Welcome to South Texas Dental Implants & Prosthodontics

-Welcome: We believe that the “Art” is in concealing the “Art” in Dentistry
+We believe that the “Art” is in concealing the “Art” in Dentistry

-One of the goals of our Web site is to provide you with an extension of care.
-As you navigate through the site you will find a wealth of information about dentistry, tooth care, procedures and treatments.
+One of the goals of our website is to provide you with an extension of care.
+As you navigate through the site you will find a wealth of information about dentistry, tooth care, procedures, and treatments.
 We believe in educating our patients and thus enabling them to participate in deciding what is best for their oral health.
-There is an overview of our practice including our doctor(s) and staff, office hours, insurance and appointment procedures, maps, directions and contact information.
+There is an overview of our practice including our doctor(s) and staff, office hours, insurance and appointment procedures, maps, directions, and contact information.

 Our office is located at 2020 Babcock Rd.
 Ste 26, San Antonio, TX.

 Are You Ready To Restore Your Smile?Here at South Texas Dental Implants & Prosthodontics we use dental implants and other procedures to give you the healthy and beautiful smile you've always wanted.

 General & Cosmetic Dentistry can give you a smile you’re happy to show off.
 Modern cosmetic dentistry techniques make it easier than ever for you to have a bright, even smile.

 Drs.
 E. Wayne Simmons or Bryhn Simmons can give you the smile you want using: